Norbert Torres

-Norberto Brian Torres (born January 12, 1990) is a Canadian-born Filipino professional basketball player for the Rain or Shine Elasto Painters of the Philippine Basketball Association (PBA).
+Norberto Brian Torres (born January 12, 1990) is a Canadian-born Filipino professional basketball player for the Barangay Ginebra San Miguel of the Philippine Basketball Association (PBA).

 High school career

 Torres attended his secondary education at Blessed Mother Teresa Catholic Secondary School in Scarborough, Ontario, Canada.

 College career

 Torres played college basketball for the De La Salle Green Archers in the UAAP.
 He was recruited out of high school in Canada and spent three years of residency before suiting up for the Green Archers in 2011.
 The next year (his second playing year in UAAP), he was the Archers' starting center, often paired with Fil-German center Arnold Van Opstal.
 With him and Van Opstal in the pivot spot manning the boards, they clinched the UAAP championship in 2013.

 Amateur career

 In compliance with PBA D-League requirement for incoming PBA rookies, Torres suited up for the Cebuana Lhuillier Gems.